Code-Institute-Submissions/https-github.com-arpreacher-QuizGame/README.md

 The live link can be found here - https://arpreacher.github.io/QuizGame/

 ## Credits
-- The correct/incorrect answer code were taken from the Love Maths project
 - Instructions on how to use arrays from [Specific YouTube Tutorial](https://www.youtube.com/watch?v=ec8vSKJuZTk) (https://www.youtube.com/watch?v=riDzcEQbX6k) (https://www.youtube.com/watch?v=tVq4L8tnWuA)
 - The fonts were taken from [Google Fonts]( https://fonts.google.com/)